Restaurant in Alby-sur-Chéran, France

 | Cuisine style | Modern Cuisine | Regional French, varies |

 Booking is currently rated easy, which is unusual for a double Bib Gourmand holder.
 That will not last indefinitely as the restaurant builds its profile, so the practical advice is to book sooner rather than assuming availability will remain this open.
-Hours and online booking details are not confirmed in our data , contact the restaurant directly at 8 Place du Trophée, Alby-sur-Chéran, or check current availability through local reservation channels.
+Hours and online booking details are not confirmed in our data, contact the restaurant directly at 8 Place du Trophée, Alby-sur-Chéran, or check current availability through local reservation channels.

 Dress code is relaxed.
 At the €€ level in a village restaurant, smart casual is more than sufficient.
-The Bib Gourmand designation signals good food without the formality that accompanies starred dining, and the Alby-sur-Chéran setting reinforces that.
+The Bib Gourmand designation signals good food without the formality that accompanies starred dining, the Alby-sur-Chéran setting reinforces that.

 If you are building an itinerary around the region, pair Le Bourgeon with the broader offer in Alby-sur-Chéran.
 See our full Alby-sur-Chéran restaurants guide, hotels guide, bars guide, wineries guide, and experiences guide for the full picture.